Optimizing positional scoring rules for rank aggregation: Experiments

-We used both real-world and synthetic data.
-Real-world data were collected as input from $392$ participants in a technology exhibition at our home institution.
-Each of them was given two distinct sets of six countries and six cities.
-They were asked to rank the countries in terms of their population and the cities in terms of their cost of living.
-Synthetic data were obtained by simulating $392$ agents who use the Plackett-Luce and Bradley-Terry noise models in order to compute random rankings.
+\paragraph{Input profiles} In our experiments, we used both real-world and synthetic data.
+Two real-world profiles (for the scenarios ppl and col, respectively) were collected as input from $392$ participants\footnote{Actually, we had prepared even more sets of alternatives that could be part of the template; as we did not manage to obtain more inputs, we restricted the templates and synthetic profiles to $392$ agents for comparison reasons.} in the PatrasIQ\footnote{\url{www.patrasiq.gr}} technology exhibition organized by our home institution in April 2016.
+Each participant was given distinct sets of six countries and six cities (see Figure~\ref{fig:input}) from the ppl and col templates, and was asked to rank the countries in terms of their population and the cities in terms of their cost of living.
+These two profiles are available at \texttt{preflib.org}~\cite{MW13,MW17} as dataset ED-00034.\footnote{It seems that together with the dataset ED-00025 that were collected and used by Mao et al.~\cite{MPC13}, these are among the very few existing voting profiles with an underlying ground truth ranking.}

+Many different synthetic profiles (in each scenario) were obtained by simulating agents who rank alternatives randomly.
+Specifically, each agent provides a noisy estimate of the correct underlying ranking of the alternatives assigned to her, according to either the Bradley-Terry~\cite{BT52} or the Plackett-Luce~\cite{L59,P75} noise model.
+Both Bradley-Terry and Plackett-Luce are random utility models~\cite{SPX12,T27}.
+They are defined using an underlying (positive) utility $u_x$ associated with each alternative $x$ and assume that the correct outcome of the pairwise relation between two alternatives $x$ and $y$ depends on the comparison between the utilities $u_x$ and $u_y$ (the alternative with the highest utility is better).
+In particular, the utilities of the $48$ alternatives-countries in the ppl scenario are their populations according to information retrieved by \texttt{wikipedia.org} in April 2016 (see Table~\ref{tab:Populations}).
+Similarly, the utilities of the $36$ alternatives-cities in the col scenario are their cost of living indices as retrieved by \texttt{numbeo.org} during the same time period (see Table~\ref{tab:CoL}).

-The Bradley-Terry model~\cite{BT52} (BT, in short) is used by an agent in order to decide relations between all pairs of alternatives in her set as follows.
-Consider a pair of alternatives $(x,y)$ with corresponding utilities (populations or cost of living indices) $u_x$ and $u_y$.
-The agent decides to rank $x$ above $y$ with probability $\frac{u_x}{u_x+u_y}$ and $y$ above $x$ with probability $\frac{u_y}{u_x+u_y}$.
-If the relative ranks of all pairs of alternatives (that have been computed separately) do not define a ranking, the whole process is repeated.
+A Bradley-Terry (BT, in short) agent (implicitly) works as follows.
+She first decides relations between all pairs of alternatives in her set.
+For each pair of alternatives $x$ and $y$ with corresponding utilities $u_x$ and $u_y$, the agent decides to rank $x$ above $y$ with probability $\frac{u_x}{u_x+u_y}$ and $y$ above $x$ with probability $\frac{u_y}{u_x+u_y}$.
+If the relative ranks of all pairs of alternatives in her set (that have been computed separately) define a ranking, then this is the ranking provided by the agent.
+Otherwise, the whole process is repeated from scratch.